-Course Title: Creative Writing Course Number: 3L1CH

-Grade(s): 10-12 Credits: 2.5

-Prerequisites: None Length: Half Year
+Course Title: Creative Writing Course Number: 3L1CH Grade(s): 10-12 Credits: 2.5 Prerequisites: Must be taken with Film Analysis & Screenwriting Length: Half Year

 This course offers students the opportunity to express their unique thoughts and original ideas as they craft fiction and nonfiction pieces, including self-selected topics of interest.
 To support students as they begin to develop their own unique voices as writers, students will read, interpret, and analyze a variety of poems, nonfiction texts, and fictional works by a variety of authors while gaining a sound understanding of the elements and forms of writing to inspire and inform their own writing decisions.